jjfumero/qconplus2021-tornadovm/README.md

 **Important:** If you do not have an NVIDIA GPU and CUDA installed, do not use the flag `--ptx` in the following command.
+TornadoVM builds with the OpenCL backend by default.

 ```bash